 Pro tip: UNIFY also features something we haven’t seen used in many referral programs – a creative explainer video that further entices customers and makes the program’s terms clear.
 Think about stealing this strategy for your own program to help your program stand out!

 Sharing really is rewarding with SoFi’s bank refer-a-friend program, as SoFi has paid over $20 million in cash bonuses across all of their different referral programs.
-SoFi customers can refer their friends to individual services of their choosing, including personal checking accounts, savings accounts, a credit card, investment options, and loans, based on what they think their friends would benefit from most.
+SoFi customers can refer their friends to individual services of their choosing, including new personal checking accounts, savings accounts, a credit card, investment options, and loans, based on what they think their friends would benefit from most.
+And that amount displayed at the top of the page reassures customers that the rewards are real and attainable.

 sofi bank referral program